aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

 ### How data is pulled in and distributed

-If you integrate a multi-node Aiven for ClickHouse service with another Aiven-managed service or an external enpoint, one of the Aiven for ClickHouse service nodes connects to the other integrating entity.
+If you integrate a multi-node Aiven for ClickHouse service with another Aiven-managed service or an external endpoint, one of the Aiven for ClickHouse service nodes connects to the other integrating entity.
 If the data that is read from this entity is persisted in the Aiven for ClickHouse service, this data is replicated across all the nodes in the cluster.